15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Pricing & Versions

-PrestaShop is free to download, but professional development will add extra costs.
+PrestaShop is free to download, but professional development and advanced customization will add extra costs.
 You also have to pay for web hosting and your shop’s domain name.
 If you decide to enrich your store’s functionality and buy modules and themes, you will also incur additional expenses.

 Conclusion

-Prestashop is a smart choice for small to medium-sized ecommerce businesses that need a more straightforward solution than Magento but with good customization potential.
+PrestaShop is a smart choice for small to medium-sized ecommerce businesses that need a more straightforward solution than Magento but with extensive customization options.

 3. Shopware

-Shopware is a CMS popular in European countries, especially Germany.
+Shopware is an ecommerce CMS popular in European countries, especially Germany.
 It suits B2B and B2C models and is available on-premises and as a cloud solution.
-In 2024, 88,788 stores will run on Shopware.
+In 2026, over 29,000 stores run on Shopware.

 store cms